1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: State, territorial governments, and federally recognized Indian Tribal governments and Native American organizations are the only eligible applicants for funding.
+Search similar grants →According to the current listing, eligibility includes: State, territorial governments, and federally recognized Indian Tribal governments and Native American organizations are the only eligible applicants for funding.
 The application for a TBI State Partnership Program Mentor State Grant may only come from the state agency designated by the Chief Executive Officer of the state as the lead agency for TBI within the state, territory, or Indian tribal government.
 Only one application from each state, territorial government, federally recognized Indian tribal government or Native American organization may enter the review process and be considered for a TBI State Partnership Program Grant.
 Eligible applicant types include: Federally Recognized Indian/Native American/Alaska Native Tribal Government, U.S. State Government (including the District of Columbia), U.S. Territory (or Possession) Government (including freely-associated states).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program